It also provides guidance and templates to assist schools in improving their communication.

 A defamatory statement is one which exposes a person to hatred, ridicule or contempt or which causes him or her to be shunned or avoided or which might affect a person in their professional trade.

-The following defences apply: Truth (if it is not libellous); Fair Comment (if it relates to a matter of public interest, and it has been based on the truth and made in good faith without malice); Privilege ( e.g. court reports, Council and Committee
+The following defences apply: Truth (if it is not libellous); Fair Comment (if it relates to a matter of public interest, and it has been based on the truth and made in good faith without malice); Privilege ( for example court reports, Council and Committee

 reports); Consent; Offer of Amends.

-cases such proceedings are not a realistic option though an offer of amends can be pursued.
+such proceedings are not a realistic option though an Offer of Amends can be pursued.

 Usually, it is possible to make arrangements with keen journalists who become aware a school is going through an inspection.
 They can be assured that the school will provide information for them once the final report has been agreed.

 In the meantime it is best to develop a plan of action in discussion with the Chair of Governors.
 Here are some ideas: